syncthing/docs/users/config.rst

 rescanIntervalS
     The rescan interval, in seconds.
 Can be set to zero to disable when external plugins are used to trigger rescans.

+fsWatcherEnabled
+    If enabled this detects changes to files in the folder and scans them.

+fsWatcherDelayS
+    The duration during which changes detected are accumulated, before a scan is scheduled (only takes effect if fsWatcherEnabled is true).

 ignorePerms
     True if the folder should ignore permissions.